-Vendors is where your vendors live.
-This includes vendors who sell product to you or provide services for your organization.
+Manage Vendors is where your vendors live.
+This includes vendors who sell products and parts, or provide services for your organization.

 Purchasing is where POs (purchase orders), bills and budgets live.

 The Users page is where you can manage all users within your Limble account.
-Here you can configure user notifications, roles, and activity.
+Here you can configure user notifications and roles.

 The Maps page allows you to link your assets and tasks to a location on an interactive map, which is a great visual tool to see where your assets and tasks are located across locations.